Quantifying the effect of X-ray scattering for data generation in real-time defect detection: Methods

+where $\mu(E, x)$ is a 3D distribution of the object's attenuation coefficient for the X-ray energy $E$, $l_p$ is the trajectory from the X-ray source to the pixel $p$.
+The acquired X-ray projection $x^R$ is computed by summing the photons of all energies and correcting for the flatfield (the projection acquired without the object)

+This formulation does not include the effect of the detector gain \cite{whiting2002signal}.
+When X-ray scattering is simulated, the number of photons detected $I_p$ is $I_p^{abs} + I_p^{scat}$.
+The number of scattered photons $I_p^{scat}$ is not defined by the trajectory $l_p$.
+Instead, each voxel of the object $v$ contributes to the amount of scattering according to the equation

+where $\frac{d\sigma}{d\Omega}$ is the differential scattering cross-section, $\sigma_v(E)$ is the total cross-section for all scattering from the voxel $v$, $\theta_{pv}$ is the scattering angle, $I_v(E)$ is the energy spectrum of the photons in the voxel, and $d\Omega_{pv}$ is the solid angle corresponding to $p$ seen from $v$ \cite{freud2005hybrid}.
+Differential cross-sections of Rayleigh and Compton scattering as a function of scattering angle and energy are known.
+Simulation of scattering makes the signal in a pixel dependent not only on a single trajectory but on the entire object.
+Furthermore, multiple scattering is possible, and $I_v(E)$ includes photons scattered from other parts of the object.
+With a sufficiently large number of simulated photons, Monte-Carlo methods consider many possible scattering trajectories and compute the total number of scattered photons $I^{scat}$.
+Similar to Eq. \ref{ff_cor}, raw measurements should be flatfield corrected to compute the projection with scattering

-The model problem simplifies defining object geometry and material composition.
-Object geometry is defined as a mix of a cylinder and an ellipsoid which are basic object shapes for GATE.
-Attenuation properties are computed automatically for a given chemical formula.
-We compute the X-ray source spectrum with an empirical model of an X-ray tube that provides an energy spectrum depending on the voltage.
-Multiple voltage values are selected for every material since scattering distribution heavily depends on both properties.
-We choose to perform a simulation with a perfect detector that registers every photon reaching it (technically implemented as a sufficiently thick layer of heavy material).
+The model problem simplifies the definition of object geometry and material composition.
+The object geometry is defined as a mixture of a cylinder and an ellipsoid which are the basic object shapes for GATE.
+While any object can be simulated based on its polygonal mesh, the computational cost of photon tracking increases with object complexity.
+Limiting object geometry to basic shapes accelerates the simulation.
+The attenuation properties are automatically calculated for a given chemical formula.
+We compute the X-ray source spectrum with an empirical model of an X-ray tube (implemented in xpecgen \cite{hernandez2016xpecgen}), which provides an energy spectrum depending on the voltage.
+Several voltage values are chosen for each material, since the scattering distribution depends strongly on both properties.

+An image produced by a Monte-Carlo simulation is inherently noisy due to the limited number of generated photons.
+It can be shown that the number of registered photons follows Poisson distribution \cite{whiting2002signal} (Compound Poisson for energy-integrating detectors).
+Noise in real X-ray projections is additionally influenced by other factors, such as noise in the detector electronics \cite{whiting2006properties}, focal spot size, and scintillator blur \cite{smalley2020image}.
+We choose to perform a simulation with a perfect detector that registers every photon reaching it (technically implemented as a sufficiently thick layer of a heavy material).
 Simulation of a realistic detector is possible with Monte-Carlo methods but is beyond the scope of this study.
-Such modeling would require detailed knowledge of a real detector that is often absent in industrial tasks.
+Such modeling would require detailed knowledge of a real detector, which is often lacking in industrial tasks.